Abhinav271828/summer21-ITL2/README.md

 * Lecture 3 (28 May, Friday)
     - Types of Meaning (Conceptual, Connotative)
 * Lecture 4 (31 May, Monday)
-    - Types of Meaning (
+    - Types of Meaning (Social, Affective, Collocative)